conjuncts/gmft/README.md

 # Acknowledgements

-This project would not be possible without:
+- I gratefully acknowledge the support of Vanderbilt Data Science Institute and the [Zhongyue Yang Lab](https://lab.vanderbilt.edu/zyang-lab/) at Vanderbilt.
+- The library builds upon work by:

-- PubTables1M authors: Brandon Smock, Rohith Pesala, and Robin Abraham.
+    - Smock, Brandon, Rohith Pesala, and Robin Abraham. "[PubTables-1M](https://arxiv.org/abs/2110.00061): Towards comprehensive table extraction from unstructured documents."
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2022.
-- Niels Rogge: porting TATR to huggingface.
+    - Niels Rogge from huggingface.

 ## License